White Collar Criminal Defense Attorney

 RICO and VICAR (Violent Crimes in Aid of Racketeering) are complex statutes and as such, they require many years of experience to properly and successfully litigate.

-A DC RICO VICAR attorney will be able to quickly determine whether you have a meritorious defense to a federal criminal RICO or VICAR indictment and they will work hard to provide superior service to clients seeking criminal defense to RICO and VICAR indictments brought by the government.
+A RICO and VICAR lawyer will be able to quickly determine whether you have a meritorious defense to a federal criminal RICO or VICAR indictment and they will work hard to provide superior service to clients seeking criminal defense to RICO and VICAR indictments brought by the government.

 RICO and VICAR Defined